 There are several ways to rock a rebounder other than the standard jumping up and down motion.
 You could do a running motion with high knees.
 You could do jumping jacks, cross country ski motions and torso twists with your bounces.
 These fun variations make the time fly!

-I like taking my mini-trampoline outside to get some fresh air and natural vitamin D along with my bounce time.
+When weather permits, I like taking my mini-trampoline outside to get some fresh air and natural vitamin D along with my bounce time.
 Then when I’m done, I can put my bare feet in the grass to connect with the healing energy of nature (I love getting a lot done at once!).

 4. Drink lymph-activating herbal teas